Visa 13.4 - Counterfeit Merchandise

 - License agreement

-- Authorization letter from brand
+- Authorization letter from the brand

 - Authorized dealer documentation